-Area considered Current Practice and details the actions that management has put in place to manage these risks.
-The strategic risk register is reviewed weekly by the CMT.
-The risk assessment technique used to determining the severity of the risk is consistent across the Council.
-Risk Ownership: Roles and responsibilities in risk management are described in the Council's Risk Management Strategy, from Cabinet to individual employees, as illustrated in the following diagram: Roles and responsibilities Cabinet Cabinet Corporate Management Team Internal and External Audit Risks Risks Employees The Risk Management Strategy (https://www.eastrenfrewshire.gov.uk/CHttpHandler.ashx?id=17458&p=0) contains a table summarising the roles and responsibilities in managing risk across the authority.
-Monitoring and reporting: The Risk Management Strategy includes risk reporting guidance and references tools available for the further information.
+Risk Ownership: Roles and responsibilities in risk management are described in the Council's Risk Management Strategy, from Cabinet to individual employees, as illustrated in the following diagram: Roles and responsibilities Audit and Corporate Vlanagement Team Scrutiny Cabinet Committee nternal and sternal Audi Managers/ supervisors Risks The Risk Management Strategy (https://wwweastrenfrewshire.gov.uk/CHttpHandler.ashx?id=17458&p=0) contains a table summarising the roles and responsibilities in managing risk across the authority.
+Monitoring and The Risk Management Strategy includes risk reporting guidance and references tools available for the further reporting: information.
 One of these tools is the ALARM toolkit on how to complete a risk register.
 The Council continually monitors risk and reports are submitted to Audit & Scrutiny Committee twice yearly and annually to the Cabinet.